norbajunior/machinist/README.md

 end

 defp check_passcode(door) do
-  if some_condition, do: :unlocked, else: :locked end
+  if some_condition do
+    :unlocked
+  else
+    {:error, "invalid passcode"}
+  end
+end
 ```

-So when we call `Door.transit(%Door{state: :locked}, event: "unlock")` the guard function `check_passcode/1` will be called with the struct door as the first parameter and returns the new state to be set.
+So when we call `Door.transit(%Door{state: :locked}, event: "unlock")` the guard function `check_passcode/1` will be called with the struct door as the first parameter and returns the new state to be set or a transition error tuple.

 ### Setting a different attribute name that holds the state